fongc123/notes/Image Processing/Spatial Filtering.md

 The <span style = "color:lightblue">impulse response</span> of correlation is a rotation of the filter by 180$^{\circ}$.
 In spatial convolution, since the filter is rotated beforehand, the impulse response is identical to the filter.

+> [!INFO]
+> For colored images, convolution is done for three dimensions: width, height, and color channel.

 ## Zero-padding

 To perform a sum-of-products operation on pixels close to or at the image margins, additional zeros are padded.
 For example, in a one-dimensional signal, an image with original length of $M$ would create a correation result of length $M$ but a **full correlation result** of length $M + 2a$.